mosra/magnum-bindings/doc/python/magnum.trade.rst

     all backslashes in :p:`filename` to forward slashes before passing it to :dox:`Trade::AbstractImporter::openFile()`, which expects forward slashes
     as directory separators on all platforms.

+.. py:property:: magnum.trade.AbstractImporter.default_scene
+    :raise AssertionError: If no file is opened
+.. py:property:: magnum.trade.AbstractImporter.scene_count
+    :raise AssertionError: If no file is opened
+.. py:property:: magnum.trade.AbstractImporter.object_count
+    :raise AssertionError: If no file is opened
+.. py:function:: magnum.trade.AbstractImporter.scene_for_name
+    :raise AssertionError: If no file is opened
+.. py:function:: magnum.trade.AbstractImporter.object_for_name
+    :raise AssertionError: If no file is opened
+.. py:function:: magnum.trade.AbstractImporter.scene_name
+    :raise AssertionError: If no file is opened
+    :raise IndexError: If :p:`id` is negative or not less than :ref:`scene_count`
+.. py:function:: magnum.trade.AbstractImporter.object_name
+    :raise AssertionError: If no file is opened
+    :raise IndexError: If :p:`id` is negative or not less than :ref:`object_count`

+..
+TODO this needs distinction by parameter names, at least

+.. py:function:: magnum.trade.AbstractImporter.scene
+    :raise AssertionError: If no file is opened
+    :raise RuntimeError: If scene import fails
+    :raise IndexError: If :p:`id` is negative or not less than :ref:`scene`
+    :raise KeyError: If :p:`name` was not found

 .. py:property:: magnum.trade.AbstractImporter.mesh_count
     :raise AssertionError: If no file is opened